yeslogic/prince-docs/docs/installing.md

 For information about using Prince from PHP, Java, .NET, and other server frameworks you will need to install one or more [Prince wrappers](/doc/server-integration/#prince-wrappers).
 See [Server Integration](server-integration.md) for installation and usage information.

-### Installing Prince on MacOS X
+### Installing Prince on MacOS

-To install Prince on MacOS X, please run the `install.sh` shell script contained in the package downloaded to your computer from the [download page](/download/).
+To install Prince on MacOS, please run the `install.sh` shell script contained in the package downloaded to your computer from the [download page](/download/).
 This will involve the following procedure:

 1. Open the Terminal application.
 2. Change to the download directory and unpack the downloaded file.

         $ cd download_directory
-        $ tar xvf prince-package-macosx.zip
+        $ tar xvf prince-package-macos.zip

 3. Change to the extracted directory.

-        $ cd prince-package-macosx
+        $ cd prince-package-macos

 4. Run the installation shell script.